 Over the weekend, I thought of the need for a “ray of hope.”
 On the national scene, the news has been consumed lately with the Jerry Sandusky scandal and a massacre at a movie theater in Colorado.
-Locally, we’ve seen several drownings and wrong-way drivers on Raleigh’s Beltline, among other bleak events.
+Locally, we’ve seen several drownings in North Carolina lakes and rivers as well as wrong-way drivers on Raleigh’s Beltline, among other bleak events.

 Where is the ray of hope today?
 Curiously, it’s in a story about a noteworthy death.
 Sally Ride, the first American woman to fly in space, died Monday of cancer.
 Her passing, at the relatively young age of 61, is undeniably sad.
 But her life story is one of hopes fulfilled.

 As detailed in this New York Times obit, Ride set a goal, worked hard and overcame obstacles (including sexist questions from the news media) to make history as a part of the space shuttle program.
 She served as a wonderful example for girls interested in careers in science and education.

 Despite the inspirational nature of her story, Ride’s obituary didn’t appear on the front pages of as many newspapers as I would have expected.
 Instead, readers of Tuesday’s newspapers were presented with incremental developments in the Colorado killings and news about Penn State football that broke nearly 24 hours earlier.